compsigh/web/app/docs/web-platform/02-how-to-publish.md

 Props:

 - `src: string` <span style={{ color: 'red' }}>(required)</span><br />
-A filepath relative to the `public/` directory to the image or video to embed
+A filepath, relative to the `public/` directory, to the image or video to embed
 - `video: boolean` <span style={{ color: 'var(--color-light-50)' }}>(optional)</span><br />
 Set to `true` if the media content is a video
 - `title: string` <span style={{ color: 'var(--color-light-50)' }}>(optional)</span><br />